 - Everything else – We’ve reached a point where there’s not always a specific topic the kids are dying to learn about, but they’re interested in most topics I choose so long as we don’t stick with one ad nauseum.
 For my sanity’s sake, I’ve decided to rotate through the following subjects, spending a week or a few weeks on each.

 - Geography – Someone mentioned a 2016 Focus on the Family summer activity book featuring blurbs about 50 different countries around the world.
 I’m using that as a jumping-off point for geography and culture studies.
 We’ll do a little map work, read a little about the culture, make a meal, and create an art project based on the art of that country.
 In addition, the kids periodically enjoy doing the US and World Map puzzles, playing Stack the States/Countries (paid apps), and filling in blank maps as far as they can.
+To top it off, we’ll do some review of basic map skills and learn about landforms.

 - Science – I’ll probably keep choosing topics at random based on what I think will appeal.
 So far I’m thinking space (again!), force/motion, electricity, and animals.
 I’m thinking that next year I may get more organized/deliberate with science and history.